reneoelke/Php53to54/README.md

 [Fork](https://help.github.com/articles/fork-a-repo) or *remote pull* the repository.

-Add your sniffs (and tests).
+Add your ruleset, sniffs and tests.

-Fix your README.md and LICENCE.
+Fix the README.md and LICENCE.

-Give a name in your composer.json (and add to [packagist](http://packagist.org)).
+Give it a name in your composer.json (and add to [packagist](http://packagist.org)).

-Composed and eady to sniff.
+Composed and ready to sniff.

 provides
 --------